Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

+allows us to write the resulting ground state wave function for $N=2$ as in a homogeneous potential as \citep{pethick2002}:

 where $A$ is a normalization constant, and the quasimomentum $k$ and the interaction strength $c$ are related by $c=2k \tan{\left(kL/2\right)}$.
-The wave function in Eq. \eqref{n2sol} respects bosonic symmetry when coordinates are exchanged and vanishes for $x_1=x_2$ when $c\rightarrow \infty$, where we also see that $k\to \pi/2$.
+The wave function in Eq. \eqref{n2sol} respects bosonic symmetry when coordinates are exchanged and vanishes for $x_1=x_2$ when $c\rightarrow \infty$, corresponding to $k\to \pi/2$.
 Fig.~\ref{fig:2bodysol} shows an illustration of the wave function given in Eq. \eqref{n2sol}.